-The Court will review the motion for default judgment and, if appropriate, issue an order setting a date and time for a default judgment hearing.
-If the Court issues such an order, the plaintiff must then serve on the party against whom default judgment is sought: (1) the motion for default judgment and supporting papers; and (2) the Court's order setting a date and time for the default judgment hearing.
-The plaintiff must file proof of such service on the docket in the manner and by the date specified in the Court's order setting the default judgment hearing.
+The Court will review the motion for default judgment and, if appropriate, issue an order setting a briefing schedule for the motion.
+If the Court issues such an order, the plaintiff must then serve on the party against whom default judgment is sought: (1) the motion for default judgment and supporting papers; and (2) the Court's scheduling order.
+The plaintiff must file proof of such service on the docket in the manner and by the date specified in the Court's order.